Emergency Dentist - Bedford, TX

 Expert Care When You Need It Most

 A dental emergency can turn the best of days into a traumatic experience, but what you do next could ensure the health of your smile.
 If an emergency does occur, it’s vital to know how to handle it and who to call.
-Dr. Maegan Elam and Dr. David L. Brown are experienced in treating dental emergencies to get their patients out of pain and save their smiles.
+Dr. Maegan Elam is experienced in treating dental emergencies to get her patients out of pain and save their smiles.
 Read on to learn more about dental emergencies and how to prevent them from your emergency dentist in Bedford.

 How to Handle Common Dental Emergencies